apache/trafficcontrol/cache-config/t3c-apply/README.md

     [true | false] do not update if parent_pending = 1 in the
     update json.
 Default is false

+-Y, -\-maxmind-anonymous-location=value

+    URL of an anonymous maxmind gzipped database file, to be installed into the trafficserver etc directory.

 # MODES

 The `t3c-apply` app can be run in a number of modes.